Vyral/base-template/_posts/2019-03-07-is-it-worth-it-for-you-to-buy-a-fixer-upper.md

 {% include youtube.html %}

-If you’re thinking of buying a fixer upper, there are four important factors you need to take into consideration before you get started.
+If you’re thinking of buying a fixer-upper, there are four important factors you need to take into consideration before you get started.

 First, **you need to evaluate the home’s price**.
 Make sure the property is priced appropriately for its condition and you know what its price will be after all the repairs and upgrades have been done.